MODULE 01

 Web interface advantages: No setup required, visual formatting, easy to share conversations.

-CLI advantages: Direct file access, automation, piping between tools, no copy-paste friction, works offline (for local models).
+CLI advantages: Direct file access, real compute power (run scrapers, process large datasets), automation, piping between tools, no copy-paste friction, works offline (for local models).

 Working inside a session